okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook-new-draft/main/index.md

 1. Optional: Click **Edit** to update your request before previewing the response.
 For this example, you can change the email domain to view a response that accepts or denies the registration.
 That is, a user registering with an `okta.com` email or not.
 Click **Save**.
 1. From the **View service's response** block, click **View Response**.

 The response from your external service in JSON format appears, which indicates that self-registration was either allowed or denied.
+You can also review the console output from your Glitch application's **Logs**.

 To preview a progressive profile enrollment request and response: